Nonlinearly dispersive KP equations with new compacton solutions: Abstract

 \section{Abstract}

-An exhaustive classification of compacton solutions is carried out for a generalization of the Kadomtsev-Petviashvili (KP) equation involving nonlinear dispersion in two and higher spatial dimensions.
+A complete classification of compacton solutions is carried out for a generalization of the Kadomtsev-Petviashvili (KP) equation involving nonlinear dispersion in two and higher spatial dimensions.
 In particular, precise conditions are given on the nonlinearity powers in this equation under which a travelling wave can be cut off to obtain a compacton.
-It is shown that there are no compactons which are classical (strong) solutions.
-Instead, the compactons consist of pointwise distributional solutions as well as weak solutions of an integrated from of the ODE for travelling waves.
-Weak-compacton solutions constitute a new type of solution which has not been studied previously.
-An explicit example is obtained in which the compacton profile is a power of an expression that is linear in the travelling wave variable and its sine.
-Explicit compactons with profiles given by powers of a cosine, a sine, Jacobi sn and cn functions, and a quadratic function are also derived.
+Numerous explicit examples having various wave profiles are derived, including a quadratic function, powers of a cosine, and powers of Jacobi $\cn$ functions, all of which are symmetric.
+The cosine and $\cn$ symmetric compactons have an anti-symmetric counterpart.
 In comparison, explicit solitary waves of the generalized KP equation are found to have profiles given by a power of a sech and a reciprocal quadratic function.
 Kinematic properties of all of the different types of compactons and solitary waves are discussed, along with conservation laws of the generalized KP equation.